Proper Theory of Magnon Orbital Angular Momentum at Equilibrium

-We note that the electric field could induced spin-dependent phase in the electron's hopping via the AC effect, resulting in an electric field-induced DMI~\cite{Liu_2011_PRL,Nagaosa_2005_PRL}.
-From the modified energy, one can read off an effective polarization operator $\hat{\bm{P}}_{\rm eff}\propto\sum_{i,j}J_{i,j}\bm{a}_{ij}\times({\bm{S}}_i\times {\bm{S}}_j)$ with $J_{i,j}$ and $\bm{a}_{ij}$ the corresponding exchange interaction and bond vector between $i$-th and $j$-th sites.
-In the SM, we have proved that $\hat{\bm{P}}_{\rm eff}$ is equivalent to $\bm{P}$ given by Eq.~\eqref{eq:P_AC} if the intrinsic DMI vanishes~\cite{p_operator}.
+An electric field could induced spin-dependent phase in the electron's hopping via the AC effect, manifesting as an effective DMI~\cite{Liu_2011_PRL,Nagaosa_2005_PRL}.
+From the modified energy, one can read off an effective polarization operator $\hat{\bm{P}}_{\rm eff}\propto\sum_{i,j}J_{i,j}\bm{a}_{ij}\times({\bm{S}}_i\times {\bm{S}}_j)$ with $J_{i,j}$ and $\bm{a}_{ij}$ the corresponding exchange interaction and the bond vector connecting the $i$-th and $j$-th sites.
+It can be shown that $\hat{\bm{P}}_{\rm eff}$ is equivalent to $\bm{P}$ given by Eq.~\eqref{eq:P_AC} when the intrinsic DMI vanishes~\cite{p_operator}.